The brands

 BRM

-Founded by Greg Drexler in Maui, BRM launched parawingfoiling as a sport with the Maliko V1 in August 2024.
-Their current range spans four models: the Kanaha (all-rounder), Ka'a (surf/quick deploy), Maliko 2 (downwind specialist), and Paia (premium double-skin).
-BRM remains the benchmark that every other brand is measured against.
+Founded by Greg Drexler in Maui, BRM launched parawing foiling as a sport with the Maliko V1 in August 2024.
+The lineup restructured in 2026: a new single-skin flagship arrived on 30 April, one model was discontinued outright, and the rest became legacy stock running down.
+BRM remains the benchmark every other brand is measured against.

 Early mover with intuitive handling